-While I am your instructor this semester, it was a team of individuals who developed and authored this online version of GEOSC 10.
-First and foremost, this course was prepared by Dr. Richard Alley and Dr. Sridhar Anandakrishnan, both are professors in the Department of Geosciences at Penn State.
+This course was prepared by Dr. Richard Alley and Dr. Sridhar Anandakrishnan, both professors in the Department of Geosciences at Penn State.
 You will literally see and hear both of them throughout the course via audio and video clips.

 An instructional design team supported the development work for GEOSC 10 as well, including Cindy Alley, Eric Spielvogel, Jennifer Babb, and Ann Taylor.

-Jennifer Babb, Ann Taylor and Eric Spielvogel work for the Dutton e-Education Institute in the College of Earth and Minerals Sciences, supporting the development of courses like GEOSC 10!
+Kim Crossman, Ann Taylor, and Eric Spielvogel work for the Dutton e-Education Institute in the College of Earth and Minerals Sciences, supporting the development of courses like GEOSC 10!
 You may see them "pop in" from time to time, as they continue to assist with the course as we work out the bugs over time.

 Many other people worked hard to make your "visit" to the national parks a memorable one.
 Click here to meet some of them.